 Some interesting statistics from the report include:

-1. While nearly 1 in 2 associates is a woman, only 1 in 7 equity partners is
+1. While nearly 1 in 2 associates is a woman, only 1 in 7 equity partners is a woman.

 2. 46% of all large firms report no women rainmakers among their top 10 business generators.
 Another one third of firms report only one woman rainmaker in the top 10.